Foundation for Roanoke Valley will provide leadership, resources and inspiration

 Community foundations began in 1914 and are publicly-supported, 501(c)(3) philanthropic organizations that hold, administer, invest and make grants from both endowed and non-endowed funds established by individuals, families and others.
 They are simple, flexible, convenient, tax-wise, cost-effective vehicles through which donors can give back to their home community in perpetuity.

-Foundation for Roanoke Valley is the community foundation serving the cities of Roanoke, Salem, Lexington and Martinsville, the counties of Roanoke, Botetourt, Craig, Floyd, Franklin, Henry, Alleghany, and Rockbridge, and other surrounding areas.
+Foundation for Roanoke Valley is the community foundation serving the cities of Roanoke, Salem, Lexington and Martinsville, the counties of Roanoke, Botetourt, Craig, Floyd, Franklin, Henry, and Alleghany, and other surrounding areas.
 It was established in 1988 and began day-to-day activity in 1990.
 Foundation funds range in size from a minimum of $10,000 to several million dollars.

 The Foundation can tailor a Fund in virtually any fashion to meet your charitable objectives.
 You can rely on the Foundation to make the grant selections each year, or you and your family can be active partners in the grantmaking process by serving as Fund advisors.